 Created in collaboration with The ClimateMusic Project, each composition expresses the composer's unique voice while referencing specific data sets and the latest state of climate science.

-Climate is an original composition by Erik Ian Walker, in collaboration with the ClimateMusic Project.
+Climate is an original composition by Erik Ian Walker, in collaboration with The ClimateMusic Project.
+It tracks historical and projected variations in the climate system over 450 years, from 1800-2250AD.

 Climate was made by identifying four key indicators and assigning each of these a musical analog: